March 17, 2020

-We will have sanitizing wipes or hand sanitizer at all listings.
+We will have sanitizing wipes or hand sanitizers at all listings.

-We will wipe down kitchen counters and bathrooms counters/faucets/toilets with Clorox wipes before leaving your property.
+We will wipe down kitchen counters and bathroom counters/faucets/toilets with Clorox wipes before leaving your property.

 We will have a 3D virtual tour video produced for your listing so home buyers can view the property online as a “24/7 open house.”
 This will be a complimentary service to you.

-For our Buyers, we can preview any and all properties for you and provide video and photos.
+For our Buyers, we can preview any properties for you and provide video and photos.

 Team members are on standby to respond to needs you may have.